 When put in those simple terms, the advantages of selling the dream become clear.

-Regardless of who the customer was and what they wanted, it was always easier to sell the dream.
+Regardless of who the was and what they wanted, it was always easier to sell the dream.
 Because no matter how good it was, reality never quite measured up to their fantasies.

 It seems to me that that is especially important when facts are in question and people everywhere are searching for security and certainty.